CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

 Generate a complete tournamentRecord from the following attributes.

 :::note
-An additional attribute, `teamAttribute` is available for `participantsProfile`.
+An additional attribute, `teamKey` is available for `participantsProfile`.

 **TEAM** participants will be generated from the values of the specified attribute on **INDIVIDUAL** participants.